TrustAIRLab/Comprehensive_Jailbreak_Assessment/leaderboard_data/How_to_Submit.md

 ## Settings
 We aim to provide a UNIFIED assessment, thus we hope you could use the same dataset/optimization steps/evaluation method.
 The number of optimization steps MUST be set to 50 or 500 (refer to our paper for the description).
+For example, if your method is similar to GCG, you can use 500.
+Or if your method is like PAIR, you can use 50.
 For the dataset/evaluation method, you could use your own.
 We will add notes to show your settings.

 ## Data details